In this guide, we’re going to cover everything you need to know to prepare for product manager interviews at Nvidia.

 Metric definition

-• How would you measure the success of a new feature launch by Nvidia?
+- How would you measure the success of a new feature launch by Nvidia?

-• How would you determine the negative value of an abusive posting?
+- How would you determine the negative value of an abusive posting?

-• How would you measure the success of the new YouTube player UI?
+- How would you measure the success of the new YouTube player UI?

-• What are the things that Netflix should measure and analyze on a daily basis?
+- What are the things that Netflix should measure and analyze on a daily basis?

 Metric change

-• You're seeing a decline in sales of a particular Nvidia product.
+- You're seeing a decline in sales of a particular Nvidia product.
 How would you investigate the causes and propose solutions?

-• You have just localized an e-commerce site in Spain and now see that traffic has been reduced—what could be the reasons?
+- You have just localized an e-commerce site in Spain and now see that traffic has been reduced—what could be the reasons?

-• You are the PM of Facebook 3rd Party Login, and you see that your numbers are declining 2% week-on-week.
+- You are the PM of Facebook 3rd Party Login, and you see that your numbers are declining 2% week-on-week.
 What do you do?

-• Reddit traffic went down 5%—how would you report this issue to the executive team?
+- Reddit traffic went down 5%—how would you report this issue to the executive team?

 Example Nvidia estimation questions

-• Given a set of data, analyze it and tell us what insights you can derive to inform product decisions.
+- Given a set of data, analyze it and tell us what insights you can derive to inform product decisions.

-• What is the market size for toilet paper in the U.S.?
+- What is the market size for toilet paper in the U.S.?

-• What is the required internet bandwidth for an average college campus?
+- What is the required internet bandwidth for an average college campus?

-• How many millennials own homes in the U.S.?
+- How many millennials own homes in the U.S.?

 3.7.
-Technical questions
+Technical questions↑

-At Nvidia, these questions focus on:
+At Nvidia, technical questions for product managers may focus on:

-• Understanding of technology concepts: While not requiring deep technical expertise, Nvidia PMs need a solid understanding of the technologies underpinning their products (e.g., GPUs, AI, deep learning).
+- Understanding of technology concepts: While not requiring deep technical expertise, Nvidia PMs need a solid understanding of the technologies underpinning their products (e.g., GPUs, AI, deep learning).

-• Translating technical details into product features: The ability to bridge the gap between technical capabilities and user-facing benefits and features
+- Translating technical details into product features: The ability to bridge the gap between technical capabilities and user-facing benefits and features

 The first three example questions below have been asked of product manager candidates at Nvidia.
 The rest are questions asked of candidates from other top technology companies (Google, Meta, Amazon, etc.).